IGME-202-2231/Retribution/README.md

 ### Game Description

-In this top-down shoot'em up, you play as Gustavo the Fungus- Gus for short.
-As you make your rounds of the Garden, you notice invasive foliage creeping in!
-Being the only one on the scene, you take up arms, and will fight them off for as long as possible.
+In this top-down shoot'em up, you play as Gustavo the Fungus- the protector of the Garden.
+As you're making your daily rounds, you notice some invasive snails creeping in!
+Being the only one on the scene, you take up arms, your only job being to keep them out of the garden as long as possible.

 ### Controls